About the Day Tour

 When are the homes open?

-I’ve never been to the Home & Garden Tour.
+I’ve never been to the Home Tour.
 What should I expect?

 You can expect a fun and leisurely weekend of enjoying beautiful homes in a charming urban neighborhood.
-The tour is very casual, and you can go through homes at your own pace.
+The tour is very casual.
+You can go through homes at your own pace.

 Be sure to wear comfortable walking shoes!
 To protect the floor coverings of our neighbors who have graciously made their homes available for the tour, those touring the homes will be provided with shoe covers to wear when inside of each home.
 Please use caution because floors, particularly stairs, can be slippery when wearing shoe covers.